OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Experiments

-Videos were cropped with the bounding boxes of the lips that are provided in the dataset.
-Then, to train and evaluate sentence-wise, we split the audio-visual data based on the timestamps in the transcripts.
-Also, we modified the Korean transcripts to be more prediction-friendly: removing punctuations and converting numbers into corresponding words.
-We tokenized the transcripts into grapheme units of 21 vowels, 19 initial consonants, and 27 final consonants.
-Refer to \cite{lee2019korean} for more details on pre-processing the Korean transcripts for speech recognition.
+In both experiments, videos were cropped with the lip-bounding boxes we provided.
+Then, we split the speech sentence-wise, based on the timestamps in the transcripts.
+We tokenized the transcripts into grapheme units of 21 vowels, 19 initial consonants, and 27 final consonants, removed punctuations, and converted numbers into corresponding words.